Saad711T/IBM-DataScience/README.md

 ### Secondary Projects

-- `Git and Github` : Course from ``IBM Software Development Specialization`` and very greatful and useful .
+- `Git and Github` : Course from ``IBM Software Development Specialization`` , Very greatful and useful .
 The course and projects is about git and simple bash commands to push and commit or other git commands , And for uploading your projects in github repositories .
-- `Emotion Detector` : Course about web application using watson nlp library to create an emotion detector app.
+- `Emotion Detector` : Course about development web application using watson NLP library to create an emotion detector app.
-- `Linux Commands and Bash Scripting` : Course from ``IBM Applied Software Engineering Specialization`` . that introduces Linux command line usage and Bash scripting fundamentals.
+- `Linux Commands and Bash Scripting` : Course from ``IBM Applied Software Engineering Specialization`` .
+That introduces Linux command line usage and Bash scripting fundamentals.